CUH Logo

 Please do not bring children or pregnant friends or relatives with you.

-You are free to go home and you may eat and drink as normal.
-Continue to drink plenty of fluids for the remainder of the day and empty your bladder regularly.
+You are free to go home.
+You may eat and drink as normal.
+Continue to drink plenty of fluids for the remainder of the day and empty your bladder frequently.

 Please avoid close contact with pregnant women and young children for six hours after your scan.